Jeffrey Epstein’s Death Ruled A Suicide By NYC Chief Medical Examiner

 — julie k. brown (@jkbjournalist) August 16, 2019

-The conspiracies about the accused’s death run the gamut with some people refusing to believe the billionaire really died.
+The conspiracies about the accused’s death run the gamut with some people refusing to believe the billionaire actually died.
 Some of the more bizarre theories include the idea that Epstein is the Witness Protection Program.
 A multitude of conspiracy theorists believes that the suicide ruling is a cover-up for Epstein’s murder at whoever’s hands.
-There are even people who believe that many from the 1 percent who were involved with Epstein worked together to silence him.
+There are even people who say that many from the 1 percent who were involved with Epstein worked together regardless of political affiliation to silence him.

 NBC News reported earlier today that Epstein’s former cellmate Nicholas Tartaglione of wrongdoing in a possible suicide attempt that happened about three weeks before Epstein died.
 Many, including the attorney general, William P. Barr, believe that there are “serious irregularities” in how the prison handled the prisoner’s supervision in the weeks, days, and hours leading up to his death.
 Because of Epstein’s previously attempted suicide, it is surprising that the prison officials took him off of suicide watch.